Giansass/dash-project-template/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to define a template to use to develop a Python project.
-The template prepares the basic Python environment necessary to proceed with development and makes use of the main libraries useful for writing correct Python code.
+This project aims to define a template to use to develop a Dash project.
+The template prepares the basic Dash environment necessary to proceed with development and makes use of the main libraries useful for writing correct Python code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>